-Operation of motor vehicles carrying fewer than three persons shall be requested to avoid designated areas from 6 a.m. to 11 a.m., and 2 p.m. to 7 p.m. or other hours as-may be specified by the Department.
+Operation of motor vehicles carrying fewer than three persons shall be requested to avoid designated Warning Episode areas from 6 a.m. to 11 a.m., and 2 p.m. to 7 p.m. or other hours as may be specified by the Department.
 Exempted from this request are:

 Emergency vehicles